Geffen Records: Neil Jacobson's departure and 2020s success (2019–present)

 In 2018, Interscope musician DJ Snake was drafted to Geffen to release his second studio album, Carte Blanche, which commenced on July 26, 2019.
 Its single, "Taki Taki", went on to accumulate four million equivalent units in the United States and peak at number one on Billboards Hot Latin Songs chart.

 In December 2019, Neil Jacobson vacated his position as the president of Geffen, leaving to start his own company, Crescent Drive Productions.
 The following month to a new year, in mid-January 2020, Lee L'Heureux was appointed the general manager of Geffen.
 The label then started to see more success from artists Rod Wave, Lil Durk, Yungblud and Hotboii (the former two were signed to Geffen through Todd Moscowitz's Alamo Records).

 In a staff exchange that July, longtime Interscope executive Nicole Bilzerian was drafted to Geffen to become its executive vice president.

 Olivia Rodrigo joined Geffen in the fall of 2020.
 Her single, "Drivers License", made the number one position on the Billboard Hot 100 in early 2021.
 That May, she released her debut album, Sour.
-It accumulated 295,000 album-equivalent units.
+It accumulated 295,000 album-equivalent units in its first week.
 Its five-week reign at number one on the Billboard 200 became the longest by a female recording artist that year.
 Sour also made Rodrigo the first Geffen recording artist and first female artist overall to have a number one album under the label in nearly 13 years since Mary J. Blige's Growing Pains (2007).

 Rodrigo followed up Sour in 2023 with Guts.
-Released in September, it once again debuted at number one on the Billboard 200, though its first week units were moderately slim behind the artist's debut.
+Released in September, it once again debuted at number one on the Billboard 200, and sold 302,000 album-equivalent units in its first week.
 Also, in 2023, Interscope artist Kali Uchis was drafted to Geffen before releasing her sophomore album, Red Moon in Venus, earlier that March.
 The album peaked at number four on the Billboard 200, another top five charting success for the label that year.

+In 2021, HYBE, then known as Big Hit, announced a partnership between it and Universal Music's Geffen Records to collaborate on various music and technology-related ventures, including music production, global distribution, and marketing for HYBE artists among other things.
+Among those included a joint venture between it and Geffen Records that debuted a global group that would later be known as Katseye, which formed through the talent competition show Dream Academy in 2023 and debuted in June 2024 through what is now Hybe UMG.

-Since 2024, Geffen has been a part of Universal Music Group's Interscope Capitol Labels Group.
+A corporate restructuring of Universal Music in 2024 placed Geffen into the Interscope Capitol Labels Group.

 In July 2024, longtime former Geffen Records president Ed Rosenblatt, who served as president of Geffen Records from its inception in 1980 through its glory years of Guns N’ Roses, Nirvana, Don Henley and countless others, died.